 Home appreciation isn’t always a guaranteed thing – so it helps to start with an understanding of why appreciation happens in the first place.

 There is a fixed supply of land to put houses on in the United States.
 The increase in population gradually increases the demand – and with a fixed supply of land, this will naturally drive up the price.

 The United States has seen a steady increase in population over time.
 More people means more roofs are required to house them.

-In July 2015, Wake County was listed as one of the fastest growing counties in the country.
+In July 2015, Wake County was listed as one of the fastest-growing counties in the country.
 According to the Wake County Demographics Study, Raleigh is growing at a rate of 14% per year.
-This surge in population increases the demand for housing which increases the price.
+This surge in the population increases the demand for housing which increases the price.
 Do your research on local appreciation rates in your city and state.
 Many counties like Wake County NC, will publish demographics data that they share with the public.
 Zillow.com is another good resource for average appreciation rates in local areas.

 Amortization and appreciation contribute to profit by virtue of another concept called equity.
 Equity is defined as the difference between the value of an asset and any debt on it.

 When we combine appreciation with the gradual paying down of the principal balance of the loan (amortization), we are left with the equity.

 Look at the chart below.

 As you can see, the amount of equity in the property 5 years after purchase, assuming a 30-year amortization schedule and 1% per year appreciation, is $47,898.
 As an owner of rental property, your net worth would now be almost $48,000 higher due to your investment decision.